 Although both types of actions allow the plaintiff to recover medical, funeral, and burial expenses, only one recovery for these losses is permitted.

 If you have lost a loved one due to an auto accident, premises liability accident, medical malpractice, or other injury event, trust Largey Law to fight aggressively for justice.
-To schedule an appointment with an experienced wrongful death lawyer at our firm, call 352-253-0456 or contact our office online.
+To schedule an appointment with an experienced wrongful death lawyer at our firm, contact our office online.